jinaga/university-system/README.md

 5. Refresh the Elasticsearch index page.
 You should see the offerings in the index.

 Use Jaeger, Grafana, and Prometheus to view traces, logs, and metrics.

-### Environment Variables

-The University.Importer service uses the following environment variables:

-- `REPLICATOR_URL`: URL of the Jinaga replicator service (default: http://back-end-replicator:8080)
-- `ENVIRONMENT_PUBLIC_KEY`: Public key for the environment (default: default-public-key)

-You can override these in the docker-compose.yml file or by setting them in your environment before running docker compose.

 ## Telemetry and tracing